sorenmacbeth/flambo/Tutorial.md

 user=> (require '[flambo.conf :as conf])
 ```

-flambo's `api` and `conf` namespaces contain functions to access Spark's API and to create/modify Spark configuration objects, respectively.
+The flambo `api` and `conf` namespaces contain functions to access Spark's API and to create and modify Spark configuration objects, respectively.

 ### Initializing Spark

 flambo applications require a `SparkContext` object which tells Spark how to access a cluster.
 The `SparkContext` object requires a `SparkConf` object that encapsulates information about the application.
-We first build a spark configuration, `c`, then pass it to flambo's `spark-context` function which returns the requisite context object, `sc`:
+We first build a spark configuration, `c`, then pass it to the flambo `spark-context` function which returns the requisite context object, `sc`:

 ```bash
 user=> (def c (-> (conf/spark-conf)